Grand Duke Jean Museum of Modern Art, Luxembourg

 Why You Should Visit:

-The building, designed by renowned architect I. M. Pei, is gorgeous; there is a ton of natural lighting in the elegant and pleasingly spare interior.
+The building, designed by renowned architect I. M. Pei is gorgeous; there is a ton of natural lighting in the elegant and pleasingly spare interior.

 Even if you are not keen on modern art, you will enjoy the atmosphere and feel the attraction for creativity.
-Even the cafeteria is definitely worth visiting.
+Even the cafeteria is worth visiting.

 Tip:

 Take some time to walk the grounds to get spectacular views of the city, especially the old town.
-If not too hot or cold, you can stretch a towel or blanket and have a picnic.
+If it's not too hot or cold, you can stretch a towel or blanket and have a picnic.

 Why You Should Visit:

-The building, designed by renowned architect I. M. Pei, is gorgeous; there is a ton of natural lighting in the elegant and pleasingly spare interior.
+The building, designed by renowned architect I. M. Pei is gorgeous; there is a ton of natural lighting in the elegant and pleasingly spare interior.

 Even if you are not keen on modern art, you will enjoy the atmosphere and feel the attraction for creativity.
-Even the cafeteria is definitely worth visiting.
+Even the cafeteria is worth visiting.

 Tip:

 Take some time to walk the grounds to get spectacular views of the city, especially the old town.
-If not too hot or cold, you can stretch a towel or blanket and have a picnic.
+If it's not too hot or cold, you can stretch a towel or blanket and have a picnic.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Luxembourg.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.